 Like SEVIRI, AVHRR uses three channels with similar, but slightly shifted central wavelengths and band widths (see Table 1).
 As for MDAL, broadband albedos are calculated based on albedo estimates made for all three channels.
-ETAL has recently been validated against MODIS collection 6 surface albedo for the years 2015 to 2018 by Lellouch et al. (2020), who concluded that the data meet the accuracy targets set by the LSA-SAF, with a mean MBE of 0.001 and RMSD of 0.014 for albedos of less than 0.15, and a relative mean MBE and RMSD of 6% and 19%, respectively, for albedos greater than 0.15 (numbers for global analysis for the years 2015 to 2018).
+ETAL has recently been validated against MODIS collection 6 surface albedo by Lellouch et al. (2020), who concluded that the data meet the accuracy targets set by the LSA-SAF, with a mean MBE of 0.001 and RMSD of 0.014 for albedos of less than 0.15, and a relative mean MBE and RMSD of 6% and 19%, respectively, for albedos greater than 0.15.
 Based on these findings we deem ETAL a suitable reference dataset in this study.